AVEVA/sample-omf-basic_api-cpp/README.md

 ## Building a sample with the rest calls directly

-This sample doesn't use any help to build the JSON strings for the OMF messages.
-This works for simple examples, and for set demos, but if building something more it may be easier to not form the JSON messages by hand.
+This sample doesn't help build the JSON strings for OMF messages.
+This works for simple examples, and for set demos, but if building something more complex it may be easier to form the JSON messages programatically.

 [OMF documentation](https://omf-docs.osisoft.com/)